GekkoFyre/small-world-deluxe/README.md

 If you wish to contribute your own work and effort to the project then by all means, please do so!
 This is 100% a group effort where everyone interested takes part, which is why we made this project free and open-source in nature.
 We want the entire amateur radio community to benefit from the fruits of our labor and then some.

-#### Multimedia re-implementation

-[ 2020 10 23 ] Work is now being actively undertaken to implement [RtAudio](https://www.music.mcgill.ca/~gary/rtaudio/) throughout the application in places where [PortAudio](http://www.portaudio.com/) was used originally, because we feel the former is a better fit for `Small World Deluxe` overall.
-It offers features in areas that `PortAudio` doesn't and best of all, has native C++ bindings!
-These are only an afterthought with `PortAudio` and are barely updated, if at all (last update as of writing this for those bindings is somewhere between 5 and 13 years ago).
-We recommend that you check back on `Small World Deluxe` often to see how we are doing with regards to `RtAudio` and whether it might be a suitable fit for your own, OSS project.

 #### Current / Planned Features

 Following is a short list of features, both planned and partially already implemented in some fashion, that we have for this project.
 We are always taking on new ideas, paradigms, and/or perspectives so please, we invite you to contribute towards `Small World Deluxe` in any manner that you are able towards.
 Should you wish to suggest something, we recommend that you [make a post on our Issues board](https://code.gekkofyre.io/amateur-radio/small-world-deluxe/-/issues)!

 - The ability to send textual messages to others around the globe over the HF bands, thanks to support with the aforementioned `Codec2` modem, as well as others.
 Basic support for `Codec2` is already present to a certain degree, and the user may choose to compile `Small World Deluxe` with or without this library as according to their choosing.
   - This will allow digital communication primarily on the shortwave frequencies over great distances to far away places in the world from your own location, with excellent [ECC features](https://en.wikipedia.org/wiki/Error_correction_code) and so on.
-- A functioning spectrograph / waterfall that will give you a highly detailed view of current signalling conditions, for both outgoing (TX) and incoming (RX) signals.
-There is already a basic operating version of this present, we just need to amp up the resolution along with performance and we'll have an excellent spectrogram feature to boot!
+- A functioning spectrograph / waterfall that will give you a highly detailed view of current signaling conditions, for both outgoing (TX) and incoming (RX) signals.
-  - At present, we recommend that you compile `Small World Deluxe` without the spectrograph / waterfall if testing functionality.
-Therefore you should use the CMake flag, `-DENBL_VALGRIND_SUPPORT=ON`, which among other things, allows better support for Valgrind debugging as the name suggests.
-    - Due to the nature of the spectrograph / waterfall and its performance requirements, disabling it when debugging with Valgrind will drastically improve performance, even when using a high-end CPU.
-I speak from experience despite using an `AMD Ryzen 9 3900XT`.
+  - There is already a basic operating version of this present, we just need to make a few more final touches and we'll be done!
 - The ability to record/playback [WAV](https://en.wikipedia.org/wiki/WAV)/[OGG](https://xiph.org/vorbis/)/[Opus](https://opus-codec.org/)/etc files.
-These are not meant for real-time communications due to the inherent latency issues therein of these codecs and the requirement for a high-performance computer to keep up.
+  - These are not meant for real-time communications due to the inherent latency issues therein of these codecs and the requirement for a high-performance computer to keep up.
-- A settings dialog rich with customisation options that you can configure to your heart's desire (reasonably decent support for this is already present).
+- A settings dialog rich with customization options that you can configure to your heart's desire (reasonably decent support for this is already present).
 - As hinted at just above, this software application is cross-platform with excellent support for both [Linux](https://ubuntu.com/) and [Microsoft Windows 7 through to 10](https://www.microsoft.com/).
 Although for `Microsoft Windows`, you must compile the program with [MinGW](http://www.mingw.org/) or [Cygwin](https://www.cygwin.com/) due to `Codec2` possessing no support with [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
   - There is planned support for legacy operating systems such as [Microsoft Windows XP](https://www.microsoft.com/) and perhaps earlier, along with other such systems like [Macintosh OS/X](https://www.apple.com/macos) where there is no current implemented support, so stay tuned!
-- Make extensive use of the [RtAudio](https://www.music.mcgill.ca/~gary/rtaudio/) for easy cross-compatibility with audio/multimedia devices between `Linux`, `Macintosh OS/X`, and `Microsoft Windows` systems.
-  - We are [currently rewriting the multimedia code](#Multimedia-re-implementation) to replace existing PortAudio functionality with RtAudio code instead!
+- We are currently well underway to [implementing a rich audio subsystem](https://doc.qt.io/qt-5/multimediaoverview.html) thanks to the Qt5 Project which makes this task just a bit easier.
+You'll be able to process and analyze sound across a wide variety of operating systems once everything is more functional in the coming months!

 ##### Screenshots